 Unconnected terms should only appear for quadrilaterals with pairs of equal sides such as $(k_a,k_a,k_b,k_b)$; the mode-coupling induced by the window function produces a similar resonance between specific configurations even if the $k$-modes involved are different.

+Including these configurations in the analysis would strongly bias the results by returning a much stronger detection mainly due to the effect of the survey window coupling to the physical signal.

+For a similar reason we exclude symmetric configurations which would need the subtraction of unconnected terms.
+These are expected from previous work on dark matter simulations \cite{Gualdi:2020eag} to have an amplitude at least two orders of magnitude larger than the connected term containing the physical signal.
+Therefore given that the measurements from galaxy catalogues are much more noisier than from dark matter particles ones (mainly due to the much lower objects number density), even a small relative error in estimating the unconnected terms would strongly affect the derived unconnected component.

 In view of a simpler interpretation of the signal, an empirical a-posteriori procedure to exclude configurations whose signal is dominated by the window-induced mode coupling is presented in Appendix \ref{sec:remove_quads} together with showing the resulting data-vector in Figure \ref{fig:T_det_sel_quads}.
 In Figure \ref{fig:T02_redcovs} the reduced covariance matrices for each i-trispectrum multipole obtained from the 2048 Patchy Mocks are shown after the quadrilaterals selection step.
 In Appendix \ref{sec:p_b_results} in Figure \ref{fig:PB_det} are reported the measurements for power spectrum and bispectrum multipoles.